European shares fall as debt woes hit Greek stocks

 Economic stimulus measures from the European Central Bank (ECB), coupled with record low interest rates, have cushioned the impact of Greece on European stock markets overall.

-Nevertheless, traders viewed the Greek impasse as an opportunity to sell European stocks, many of which have had a good run so far in 2015, with the FTSEurofirst 300 up 13 percent, although the Greek market is down 5 percent.
+Nevertheless, traders viewed the Greek impasse as an opportunity to sell European stocks, many of which have had a good run so far in 2015, with the FTSEurofirst 300 up 12 percent although the Greek market has fallen 5 percent.

 “Assurances from Prime Minister Tsipras that Greece will remain in the euro have not exactly soothed investor sentiment today,” said London Capital Group’s head analyst Brenda Kelly.

-The lingering uncertainty over Greece has come against a volatile market backdrop in which yields on German Bunds rose to eight-month highs earlier this week.
+The lingering uncertainty over Greece’s debt problems has come against a volatile market backdrop in which yields on German Bunds rose to eight-month highs earlier this week.

 European stock markets also stayed in negative territory after U.S. employment figures were released.

-U.S. jobs growth accelerated sharply in May and wages picked up, providing signs of economic momentum that bolstered prospects for a September interest rate hike from the U.S. Federal Reserve.
+U.S. jobs growth accelerated sharply in May and wages picked up, signs of momentum in the economy that could put a September interest rate hike from the Federal Reserve back on the table.

+Non-farm payrolls increased 280,000 last month, the largest gain since December, the Labor Department said on Friday.

+Economists polled by Reuters had expected the non-farm payrolls report to show U.S. employers added 225,000 jobs.

-Even though the data pushed the U.S. dollar up against the euro, with a weak euro currency typically benefiting European exporters, traders said worries over Greece meant the region’s stock markets remained under pressure.
+Even though the U.S. data pushed up the U.S. dollar against the euro, with a weak euro currency typically benefiting European exporters, traders said worries over Greece meant that the region’s stock markets remained under pressure.

-Today’s European research round-up (Additional reporting by Liisa Tuhkanen and Francesco Canepa; Editing by Kevin Liffey)
+Today’s European research round-up (Additional reporting by Liisa Tuhkanen and Francesco Canepa; Editing by Mark Heinrich)